 The big cities like Rome, Florence, and Venice provide ample opportunities for educational experiences while still being close enough to outdoor fun like Italy’s beautiful coast or mountain ranges.
 Italy provides some of the most efficient and affordable train travel in the world, allowing you to access much of the country easily.

 Possibly the best thing about taking tweens to Italy is that Italians are generally kind to children and families, making you feel a warm welcome wherever you go.

 There are so many fun outdoor activities for kids in Banff National Park any time of year, but visiting Banff in winter is the perfect winter holiday with pre-teens.

-With three world-class ski resorts within the park, kids can enjoy time on the hill.
+Kids can enjoy time on the hill with three world-class ski resorts within the park.
 Even beginners to skiing or snowboarding will quickly catch on with lessons on the hill.
 At Mt Norquay and Lake Louise Ski Resort, kids will have a blast on the tube parks.

 Recommended by Sinead from Map Made Memories